ruby-processing/JRubyArt/_libraries/hype.md

 keywords: library, java, framework, hype, processing

 ---
-<sup>5</sup><i>A vanilla processing library</i> that you may need to [compile and install][build] yourself.
+<sup>5</sup><i>A vanilla processing library</i> [download here][hype] yourself.
 You could even use a [polyglot maven][polyglot] (see pom.rb) to build the jar, use a local processing core.jar if you want the latest version.
 I've put SNAPSHOT in version because library claims to be under heavy development (the commit history would argue otherwise).

-Here is an index of my blogposts about using the [Hype processing framework][] by Joshua Davis in JRubyArt.
+Here is an index of my blogposts about using the [Hype processing framework][hype] by Joshua Davis in JRubyArt.
 The code [examples][] are included with the JRubyArt examples.

 1. [A Basic Sketch](https://monkstone.github.io/jruby_art/update/2016/04/18/hype.html)